amigavision/AmigaVision/content/distro/MegaAGS-ReadMe.txt

 MegaAGS creates a highly curated collection of Amiga games and demos, as well as a minimal Workbench setup with useful utilities and apps.

-It is specifically aimed for use with [MiSTer] FPGA devices, but also works in emulators like UAE and on original hardware like Amiga 1200 or CD32 with SD/CF card adapters.
+It is specifically aimed for use with [MiSTer] FPGA devices, but also aims to work with emulators like UAE and on original hardware like an Amiga 1200 or CD32, usually with SD/CF card adapters.

 **Features:**